 In your opinion, what makes the Smith MBA program unique?

-I was blown away by the preparation and attention the faculty and staff have provided to assist with the transition into the program.
-The career coaches are did everything possible—from resume and cover letter reviews to interview practice and webinars on career conferences—to ensure that we were prepared to hit the ground running once classes started.
+I was blown away by the preparation and attention the faculty and staff provided to assist with the transition into the program.
+The career coaches did everything possible—from resume and cover letter reviews to interview practice and webinars on career conferences—to ensure that we were prepared to hit the ground running once classes started.

 When I was doing my own research on how to best prepare to enter an MBA program, many MBA graduates and professors recommended reviewing basic business principles in accounting and finance as well as building a strong foundation in Excel.
 I was looking to start my own preparations, but Smith beat me to the punch.
 The online pre-coursework was exactly what everyone was prescribing to ensure a smooth start to a successful MBA experience.

 What advice would you give to future Smith MBA candidates?

 Take time to prepare and utilize your resources.
 I’m sure there are lot more exciting ways to spend your time the summer before starting at Smith than doing the pre-coursework materials, preparing your resume and cover letter, and sharpening your interview skills.
 But it’s important to take the time to do these things in order to optimize the opportunities at Smith once classes start in the fall.